GeorgiosIoannouCoder/tic-tac-toe/README.md

 ### Key Features

 1. **Being able to play the game successfully without any errors.
 Consider all possible combinations that exist in winning a “Tic Tac Toe” game.
 There are a total of eight combinations to win a “Tic Tac Toe” game.
-Moreover, there are 255,168 unique ways of playing the “Tic Tac Toe” game**
+Moreover, there are 255,168 unique ways of playing the “Tic Tac Toe” game.**
 2. **Keeping score of the game.
 Distinguish if player 1 wins, or player 2 wins, or it is a draw.
 When a player wins, then the score increases for that player.
 When it is a draw, the score of both players stays the same.**
 3. **When a player wins, display a toast message displaying the name of the player who won.**
 4. **Reset button that resets the game and the score.**